 But since this is a motoring website, I presume you would like to work in some way with cars.
 Well, we have forgotten how to make money from making cars in this country.
 So don't even think about making a supercar in your shed because it will be terrible, and we will laugh at it on TopGear.
 But don't be disheartened.
 You can still make money from motors, even if you're not actually making the motors themselves.

-I recently took my Range Rover in for a service.
+"Don�t even think about making a supercar in your shed because it will be terrible, and we will laugh at it on TopGear"I recently took my Range Rover in for a service.
 Instead of making sure it was screwed together properly and changing the oil - which is what I'd expected them to do - they ruined it and sent it back, a day later than promised with a bill for six-hundred-and-something quid, and a note saying that they needed to order parts for all the jobs that needed doing.

 As a result, I shall not be troubling Hartwell Land Rover of Oxford ever again.
 When it comes to servicing cars, my dog would make a better job.
 And that's where you come in.